The-going/evlproject/content/core/user-api/scheduling/_index.md

 ```

 The value returned in `attrs.sched_priority` is the base priority
-level of the thread within its scheduling class, which does NOT
+level of the thread within its scheduling class, which does _not_
 reflect any priority inheritance/ceiling boost that might be ongoing.

 [evl_get_schedattr()]({{% relref "#evl_get_schedattr" %}}) returns